Quirkyalone: A Manifesto for Uncompromising Romantics

 Quirkyalone means; “A person who enjoys being single (but is not opposed to being in a relationship) and generally prefers to be alone rather than date for the sake of being in a couple.
 With unique traits and an optimistic spirit; a sensibility that transcends relationship status.
 Also adj.
 Of, relating to, or embodying quirkyalones.
 See also: romantic, idealist, independent”

-That essay got reprinted in Utne and sparked such a huge reaction in people who wrote me letters, “On my god, I thought I was the only one on the planet that felt that way.”
+My original essay defining “quirkyalone” got reprinted in Utne and sparked such a huge reaction in people who wrote me letters, “On my god, I thought I was the only one on the planet that felt that way.”

 This tidal wave of interest led to my 2004 book Quirkyalone: A Manifesto for Uncompromising Romantics (Harper SF).